alanwilter/GenEditID/planning.md

 ## What's next?
 Our TODO list...
+- [ ] tidy up scripts
+- [ ] meet with bioformatics teams from Sanger and AZ
+- [ ] current analysis is per single project > update to process multiple projects
+- [ ] prepare a knock-in donor table to include in database
+- [ ] pipeline to work with human and mouse genomes
-- [ ] need to modify variantFilter_V1.0.R to get the cut site from database
+- [x] need to modify variantFilter_V1.0.R to get the cut site from database
-- [ ] load data from both indels and snvs into variantFilter_V1.0.R
+- [x] load data from both indels and snvs into variantFilter_V1.0.R
+- [ ] generate final user report from app (html report?)
 - [ ] issue with shiny app: position_dodge messes up hover event data (Ruben is on it, raised issue at github plot.ly)
 - [ ] Current score calculations are based on allele number == 2.
 However in the PTEN project 3 alleles are knocked, and in future projects multiple positions could be edited simultaneously - need to add an 'allele_number' field to the database
 - [ ] There are large frameshifts missing in either haplotype or Vardict callers, so it could be that we need to merge results from both?
+- [ ] currently, one sql query per datase (NGS, growth, protein).
+Perhaps one query for all (that allows for missing datasets)

 **Following Friday 5th May 2017 3 month review:**
 - primer design automation and loading data in DB (primer blast)